TTUNEPH2025/GN/docs/Anti-GBM.md

 ## **Overview**
   * Rapidly progressive crescent GN
     1. 95% of patients present with crescents
+  * Small vessel Vasculitis
   * One wave of acute injury
   * Incidence of 0.5-1 per million
+  * Accounts for 15% of RPGN
   * Equal Male:Female ratio
   * Most common in Caucasians and older Asians
   * Occurs as isolated kidney disease or pulm-renal syndrome (Goodpasture's)